They are sheaths of a fibrous nature that cover the joints.

-Synovial joints are made up of two bony ends, which are covered by a flexible and elastic articular cartilage.
+Synovial joints are made up of two bony ends covered by a flexible and elastic articular cartilage.

 This cartilage allows friction-free movement of the joint.
-The stability of each joint is maintained by a fibrous capsule.
+A fibrous capsule maintains the stability of each joint.

-This capsule attaches to the bones and collateral ligaments, which are attached to the sides of the joint and gives stability to the entire structure.
+This capsule attaches to the bones and collateral ligaments, which are attached to the sides of the joint and give stability to the entire structure.

-The fibrous capsule, together with the synovium, is part of the joint capsule.
+Together with the synovium, the fibrous capsule is part of the joint capsule.

 This capsule is essential for the optimal function of the synovial joints.

-Fibrous capsules are made up of thick fibrous connective tissue, which forms a protective sleeve around the joint.
+Fibrous capsules are made up of thick fibrous connective tissue, forming a protective sleeve around the joint.